 Utah Solar Installer Reviews

-Let’s be honest, they all want your business.
-Of course the solar company you’re speaking with is going to tell you they’re the best.
+Of course, the solar company you’re speaking with is going to tell you they’re the best.
 The real question is whether they have the credentials and testimonials to back it up.

 What Matters More: Solar Panel Price or Solar Panel Quality?
 Usually, It’s Quality

-When you go make a purchase, is it because you know you won’t have to replace that item for a long time?
-Or are you the type of person that would rather get the best possible “deal”?
+What you value determines what would be the best fit.
 If you are looking for high quality in the products that you buy you won’t always be looking at the lowest price.

 Monocrystalline, Polycrystalline and Thin-film Panels

-Below is a quick video that talks about the three different types of manufacturers and what to look for in a solar panel.
+Below is a quick video that explains the different types of manufacturers and what to look for in a solar panel.

 The Solar Panel Inverter – the Crux of the Solar Install

 If you have a home with a lot of shade then a micro-inverter is going to be your best bet at getting the most out of your system.
-Micro-inverters are attached to each panel and allows it to go off the efficiency of the panel that is producing the most from the sun instead of being hindered by the panels shaded.
+Micro-inverters get attached to each panel.
+They allow the inverter to use panels that are getting the most sun to set the pace for the rest.

 If you have a good amount of room on your roof and no trees, then a string inverter will give you the best production.
-Central inverters are similar to string inverters, but they have more computerized components so it can more effectively gauge which panels are producing and which aren’t.
+This is because they have less wiring and are easier to maintain.
+Go Solar Group also uses string inverters with emergency backup capabilities.

-Not all string and micro- inverters are equal, so you will want to do your homework and make sure that the inverter that is being used is quality.
+Not all string and micro- inverters are equal.
+Do your homework and make sure that your inverter that is a quality brand.
 We have found that the SMA Sunny Boy and the Solar Edge are the best quality inverters.
 Here is the spec sheet for the SMA Sunny Boy central inverter and the Solaredge micro-inverter data sheet.

-Why Solar Companies in Salt Lake City Should Do Their Own Installs
+Why Solar Companies Should Do Their Own Installs

-If you decide to go through a company that doesn’t do their own installs, we recommend finding out what install company they go through.
+If you decide to go through a company that doesn’t do their installs, find out what install company they go through.
 You may never need to get your panels removed, but it is best to know who you need to contact if you ever do.

-Do You Want Battery Backup for Your Utah Home?
+Do You Want Backup for Your Utah Home?
 Probably

 Right now battery backup is pretty pricey.
-However, if you go with bite-sized battery backup when you choose Go Solar Group, you may be able to get the battery backup you need at zero cost to you.
+However, if you go with bite-sized battery backup you may be able to get what you need at an affordable price.

-Compare All Solar Bids Available that Best Meet Your Needs.
+Compare All Solar Bids that Best Meet Your Needs

 Now that you know what you’re looking for in a Utah solar install, it’s time to compare the options made available to you.
-We suggest getting bids from at least your top two or three companies.
+We suggest getting and comparing bids from your top two or three companies.
 We wish you the best in your journey to energy independence!